 Julia O'Faolain

-JOF , twentieth- and twenty-first-century Irish novelist and short-story writer, has also published translation, memoir, and women's history, and has written an afterword to the memoirs of her writer father.
+JOF , twentieth- and twenty-first-century Irish novelist and short-story writer, also published translation, memoir, and women's history, and wrote an afterword to the memoirs of her writer father.
 Her fiction deals with the confrontation or the blurring of different cultures (most commonly involving Irish culture, but sometimes Italian) and of competing political visions, with memory and forgetting, and with idealistic violence and terrorism.
-She herself says her topics include politics, fairness, bullying, Church tyranny and those who opposed it.
+She herself said her topics include politics, fairness, bullying, Church tyranny and those who opposed it.

 x